If you are already an experienced dropshipper, you should know how important it is to constantly be searching for winning products.

-By optimize, I mean reducing the number of steps in your process.
+By optimizing, I mean reducing the number of steps in your process.

 For example, the number of steps it takes for you to start and find a high quality product.

-The reason why we optimize all of our clients’ processes, is because with less steps, we have:
+The reason why we optimize all of our clients’ processes is because with fewer steps, we can achieve the following goals:

 Reduced risks – With lesser steps, there’s less chance for a team member to make any mistakes.